Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 As we see the real permanent benefits of yoga, more research will be done to show how our brain is changing for the better and how it affects our state of mind.

-When we give our body what it needs and wants, it will return the favour back to us.
+When we give our body what it needs and wants, it will return the favour to us.

 Yoga can help us find more time for meditation, move, and be active again.